Skip to Main Content

 Copyright Essentials

 According to the Agreement on Guidelines for Classroom Copying (http://www.copyright.gov/circs/circ21.pdf), single print copies of the following may be made for scholarly research or be used in teaching or preparing to teach a class.
 Please note that these are minimum guidelines and that copyright law does not specify amounts that constitute fair use.
-What follows are guidelines only:
+What follows are guidelines only and not hard and fast rules:

 • A chapter from a book.